The secret role of undesired physical effects in accurate shape sensing with eccentric FBGs: Abstract

+Among cost-effective fiber shape sensors interrogated in the spectral domain, eccentric FBG (eFBG) sensors show great capacity for tracking applications thanks to their unique sensing mechanism~\cite{waltermann2018multiple,bao2018all,rong2017highly}.
+Each sensing plane in eFBG shape sensors consists of three highly localized FBGs, written off-axis in the fiber's core (also known as edge-FBG triplet) as shown in Fig.~\ref{fig:mode_field}a~\cite{waltermann2018multiple}.
+Shape deformations are commonly calculated from the displacement of the fundamental mode-field inside the optical fiber, which is estimated from spectral intensity modifications (See Figs.~\ref{fig:mode_field}b and c)~\cite{waltermann2018multiple,bao2018all}.
+However, many other effects including bending-sensitive mode coupling~\cite{thomas2011cladding,thomas2012cladding,erdogan1997cladding,feng2016off}, polarization-dependent losses~\cite{galtarossa2005polarization,smith1980birefringence,ulrich1980bending,kersey1997fiber,block2006bending}, and wavelength-dependent bending losses~\cite{marcuse1976field,faustini1997bend,valiente1989new,harris1986bend,murakami1978bending,morgan1990temperature,renner1992bending} also modify the eFBGs spectral profile.
+These effects cannot be accurately modeled, and their impact on the sensor's spectra is indistinguishable from the mode-field displacements.
+Further details on the eFBG configuration, sensing mechanism, and bending-induced effects are provided in Methods.

-Modelling all the aforementioned bending-related phenomena for accurate shape sensing is impossible, as their relevant parameters can not be estimated during calibration.
-Thus, in practice, one tries to minimize the impact of these phenomena such that the intensity ratio between the edge-FBGs is only influenced by the mode field dislocations.
-However, we developed in this paper a data-driven modeling technique based on deep learning that can indeed find a meaningful pattern in the signal affected by bending-sensitive mode coupling, polarization-dependent losses, and wavelength-dependent bending losses.
-These additional sources of information considerably improve the shape prediction accuracy by a factor of 50.
+We present in this paper a data-driven modeling technique based on deep learning (DL) that can indeed find a meaningful pattern in the eFBG signal that is affected by uncontrolled bending-induced effects.
+These additional sources of information considerably improve shape prediction accuracy.
+Our novel technique provides high spatial resolution shape estimation, directly from the eFBG sensor's signal without requiring any strain measurement, curvature calculation, and shape reconstruction steps.